domusonline/ibm_cdc_scripts/NotificationsUserExit/README.md

 javac -cp IIDR_INSTALL_DIR/lib/ts.jar AlertFileHandler.java UETrace.java

 ### Installation and configuration
-1- Copy the *.class files into IIDR_INSTALL_DIR/lib/user 2- Copy the alertfile.properties file to the instance "conf" directory or to any other place pointed by ALERT_PROP_FILE environment variable
+1- Copy the *.class files into IIDR_INSTALL_DIR/lib/user<br/>
+2- Copy the alertfile.properties file to the instance "conf" directory or to any other place pointed by ALERT_PROP_FILE environment variable<br/>
-3- Use Management Console (GUI) to configure the AlertFileHandler class for notifications 4- Try it
+3- Use Management Console (GUI) to configure the AlertFileHandler class for notifications<br/>
+4- Try it<br/>

 ### list of assets published